 Did you know California is the largest producer of hispanic cheeses in the US?
 California Cheesemakers produce dozens of various hispanic cheeses, perfect for melting and crumbling in all your favorite dishes.

-The combination of the two cheeses really made these stuffed poblano peppers burst with flavor.
+The combination of the two cheeses really makes these stuffed poblano peppers burst with flavor.

 Breakfast Stuffed Poblano Peppers